komalashrafsyed/mikrotikapipingutilityapt/README.md

 $ sudo dotnet $PING_HOME </br>

-At this stage the Mikrotik Ping UtiltyUtiltiy is installed in your system ready to be used! </br>
+At this stage the Mikrotik Ping Utility is installed in your system ready to be used! </br>